What Is Apatar Open Source Data Integration?

-No programming was required to accomplish even a complex integration when using Apatar—one needed to just “drag-and-drop” data between databases and apps using a visual mapping interface.
-Users could also benefit from reusing mapping schemas built by other community members.
+No programming was required to accomplish even a complex integration when using Apatar—one needed to just “drag-and-drop” data between databases and apps by using a visual mapping interface.
+Community members could also benefit from reusing mapping schemas built by other developers and DBAs.

 A robust, scalable Apatar architecture enabled end-users and developers to successfully solve a broad spectrum of integration needs—from extracting, transforming, and loading (ETL) for data warehousing, to migration, synchronization, and app integration.

 Apatar could be used in diverse data-driven systems where you have information that needs to be captured and transferred to a new app, data warehouse, or a single front end.
 Popular integration scenarios: